olumide95/VueSplash/README.md

-# VueJS app for image search using Unsplash's API
+# VueJS app for image search using Unsplash API

 ## Project setup
 ```